raju-borah/bmi_calculator/README.md

 # bmi

 BMI Calculator.
-This project was build for the undersatnding of the flutter components and basic concepts like:
+This project was build for the understanding of the flutter components and basic concepts like:

 - buttons
 - routes